felipefzdz/felipefzdz.github.io/_posts/2014-12-13-in-the-quest-of-a-significant-pet-project.md

 The pet project that I'm going to dissect in following posts will mainly focus in last point.
 It will address a simple domain, will be written in my native programming language, Java, and won't try to solve a real problem at all.

-I got the spec from&nbsp;[here](https://github.com/TheLadders/object-calisthenics#exercise).
-As you can see the guys from The Ladders propose that as exercise for practising [Object Calisthenics](http://www.cs.helsinki.fi/u/luontola/tdd-2009/ext/ObjectCalisthenics.pdf).
+I grab the spec from&nbsp;[here](https://github.com/TheLadders/object-calisthenics#exercise).
+As you can see the guys from The Ladders propose the spec as exercise for practising [Object Calisthenics](http://www.cs.helsinki.fi/u/luontola/tdd-2009/ext/ObjectCalisthenics.pdf).
 We'll talk further about OOP and Clean Code in the future.